 Runners are notorious for eating a high carbohydrate diet.
 But, your marathon week nutrition needs special focus on carbohydrates.
 Let’s look at why they’re needed, when it’s necessary and how many grams of carbs are needed:

-- Carb loading is the traditional practice of runners focusing on eating carbohydrates in the days leading up to their race to optimize their glycogen stores.
+- Define carb loading: Carb loading is the traditional practice of runners focusing on eating carbohydrates in the days leading up to their race to optimize their glycogen stores.

-- Runners who are racing over 90 minutes should think about carbohydrate loading.
+- Who should do it: Runners who are racing over 90 minutes should think about carbohydrate loading.
 Carbs are stored as glycogen in the liver and muscles, and our muscles use this fuel primarily during a race.
 Those high energy stores won’t necessarily make you faster, but they can help delay fatigue.

-- Research shows that as few as two to three days of carbohydrate loading in addition to rest (tapering) can optimize glycogen stores!
+- Load, then taper: Research shows that as few as two to three days of carbohydrate loading in addition to rest (tapering) can optimize glycogen stores.
 You’ll find so many methods for the best way to carbohydrate load, but one of the easiest ways is to make sure your mileage is low the week before your marathon, and focus on increasing your carbohydrate intake two to three days before your race.

-- Many runners experience moderate weight gain of 1 to 3 pounds due to the fact that glycogen stores water along with it.
+- Expect water weight: Many runners experience moderate weight gain of 1 to 3 pounds due to the fact that glycogen stores water along with it.
 If you experience this, don’t worry!
 Your body is just preparing itself for race day.

 The day before the race